l975421700/DEEPICE_python_courses/README.md

-# Finse_data_analysis
+# DEEPICE python courses

-This repository is prepared for FINSE Winter school from 20/03/2022 to 26/03/2022.
+This repository is prepared for DEEPICE training schools.
 It is an introduction to climate data analysis with python.